-- Urban WC/WDM, comprising a range of measures and the continuation of existing initiatives, - Bulk industrial WC/WDM, comprising the continuation of existing initiatives essentially aimed at the significant industrial water users, but also at other industrial water users, - Raising of Goedertrouw Dam by 2.8m, following confirmation by feasibility evaluation.
+- 1. Implement the following interventions: - a) Urban WC/WDM, comprising a range of measures and the continuation of existing initiatives, - b) Bulk industrial WC/WDM, comprising the continuation of existing initiatives essentially aimed at the significant industrial water users, but also at other industrial water users, - c) Raising of Goedertrouw Dam by 2.8m, following confirmation by feasibility evaluation.

-The Reconciliation Strategy recommends that the following studies be undertaken as a priority:

-A catchment and development Mfolozi River study, that involves the updating of the Mfolozi catchment hydrology, assessment of water requirements, system modelling, identification of catchment development needs and options, evaluation of development scenarios, identification of recommended development options and feasibility studies of selected development options.
-This should include a pre-feasibility level evaluation for the inter-basin transfer scheme options to the Mhlatuze WSS, before proceeding to feasibility level evaluation.

-- A Comparison Pre-feasibility Study, to inter-alia compare the following development options, and to select one or more augmentation schemes to evaluate further at feasibility level: - a) Increased capacity of the Thukela-Mhlathuze Transfer Scheme at Middledrift and potential phasing thereof, - b) Coastal transfer pipeline from the lower Thukela River at Mandini, - c) The preferred Mfolozi River transfer scheme, - d) A dam on the Nseleni River, - e) Use of treated effluent from the Arboretum macerator site, and - f) Seawater desalination.
+- 2. The DWS should undertake a priority study that addresses the following components, with components a) and b) being addressed simultaneously: - a) Mfolozi River catchment and development component that involves the updating of the Mfolozi River catchment hydrology, assessment of water requirements, system modelling, identification of catchment development needs and options, evaluation of development scenarios, identification of recommended development options and feasibility studies of selected priority Mfolozi basin development options. - b) A Comparison Pre-feasibility component, to inter-alia compare the following development options, and to select one or more augmentation schemes to evaluate further at feasibility level: - Increased capacity of the Thukela-Mhlathuze Transfer Scheme at Middledrift and potential phasing thereof, - Coastal transfer pipeline from the lower Thukela River at Mandini, - The preferred Mfolozi River transfer scheme to the Richards Bay WSS.

-Under the Pre-feasibility Study, also consider the current availability of Thukela River water and the water available for later transfer phases, considering existing and planned developments for transfer to the Vaal River System, the frequency of Thukela water being transferred to the Vaal System, as well as other water requirements from the Thukela River.
+As part of this component, consider the current availability of Thukela River water and the water available for later transfer phases, taking into account existing and planned developments for transfer to the Vaal River System, the frequency of Thukela water being transferred to the Vaal System, as well as other water requirements from the Thukela River.